-Households may decline a referral because of projects requirements that are inconsistent with their needs or preferences.
+Households may decline a referral because of project requirements that are inconsistent with their needs or preferences.
 There is no limitation on this option.
-For example, consumers may decline participation in projects located in a city or town they do not wish to live in. .
+For example, consumers may decline participation in projects located in a city or town they do not wish to live in.

 The Receiving Program must indicate reason for household rejections when issuing an intake decision (see Receiving Program Response to Referral Decisions).
 The Statewide Coordinated Entry Manager will, at their discretion, require a case conference to review and resolve rejection decisions by consumers.
 The purpose of the case conference will be to resolve barriers to the household receiving the indicated and desired level of service.
-The Statewide Coordinated Entry Manager will determine which parties will attend the case conference, which may include but is not limited to the Regional Assessment Entity, the Coordinating Entity, the , the Receiving Program, the Funding Agency, the Household, and other Collateral Contacts as determined necessary.
-The Coordinating Entity will make all logistical arrangements for the case conference, including but not limited to notifying all parties.
+The Statewide Coordinated Entry Manager will determine which parties will attend the case conference, which may include but is not limited to the CES Assessor, the CES Lead Agency, the Receiving Program, the Funding Agency, the Household, and other Collateral Contacts as determined necessary.
+The CES Lead Agency will make all logistical arrangements for the case conference, including but not limited to notifying all parties.